Colour Psychology in Marketing- A Key Function

 The truth is that the colour is what makes the sale within the first three seconds.

-Note to modern marketers: the colour of your CTA is one among your top three closers.
+Note to modern marketers: the colour of your CTA is one of your top three closers.